jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 We need to do things like install solar panels on our roofs, keep stores of food in our cellars, and insist on a robust local supply chain.
 Even better would be wide-spread recognition of online education, having seamless communication with medical professionals, and the ability to still make a living during a disaster.

-And, regular people can have all of this with modern technology.
+Regular people can have all of this with modern technology.

-That's the hidden truth of today's society.
+That's the hidden truth in society today.
 We aren't waiting for any technical development.
 There's no scientific research that needs to be unlocked.
-Thousands of content creators and billions of dollars worth of free and open-source software are waiting to give the middle-class the levers of power right now.
+Thousands and thousands of creators, makers, inventors, and billions of dollars worth of free and open-source software are waiting to give the middle-class the levers of power right now.

 Two-way radio's for everyone!

 In a nutshell, if someone from 1918 were to see us today, they'd marvel at FaceTime and Youtube, but then say we have the tools of science fiction, but not the way of life.

-By getting us to custom-make our own apps, electronics, and other levers of power, Techvolution will give Main Street the society of the future.
-It's a place worth fighting for.
+By promoting technological evolution, this new philosophy called Techvolution teaches us to custom make our own apps, electronics, and other levers of power.
+Main Street can give ourselves the society of the future.
+It's a beautiful place worth fighting for.

-Because it's a place built to make you smile.
+Because it's a place built to make you and your kids smile.

 ## Segway

 A crisis should teach us to evolve.
 But, the many in recent memory, from the [loss of American manufacturing](https://en.wikipedia.org/wiki/Manufacturing_in_the_United_States), the [Savings and Loan Crisis](https://en.wikipedia.org/wiki/Savings_and_loan_crisis), the  [Dot Com Crash](https://en.wikipedia.org/wiki/Dot-com_bubble), [rising cost of formal education](https://en.wikipedia.org/wiki/College_tuition_in_the_United_States), and the [Great Recession](https://en.wikipedia.org/wiki/Great_Recession) our society borrowed more money instead.
 We subsidized and bailed out the "too big to fail" manufacturers, insurance companies, colleges, and banks who caused the problem in the first place.

 Many of these big institutions are holdovers from the Industrial Age.
-They're filled with too many bosses, layers of middlemen, and Industrial Age power brokers.
-These positions all have a good reason to antagonize our society's technological evolution.
+They're products are libraries, banks, and confusing contracts; all things based on limited supply to force you to pay for limited access.
+The people inside these behemoth institutions have a good reason to antagonize our society's technological evolution to democratize limited access to education or healthcare.
 But it's a losing battle because all the money in the world won't make the Internet Age disappear.

-As the saying goes, we all either evolve or perish.
+As the saying goes, we evolve or perish.

 Sadly until now, we've chosen to perish.
-We're living on borrowed time.
-Instead of admitting we needed to fundamentally rework our society with modern technology, we used money to sweep our problems under the rug.
+We kicked the can until it hit the road block called covid.
+Living on borrowed time because we refused to admit we needed to fundamentally rework our society with modern technology.
+Credit cards and budget deficits weren't evolution but brooms to sweep our problems under the rug.

-We the people decided to believe Big Business and Big Government we're looking out for our best interest.
-All we did was fund bailouts and work BS jobs to prevent evolving a new way of life.
+We the people decided to believe either Big Business and Big Government we're looking out for our best interest.
+We burdened both with an impossible task of keeping an Industrial Age society happy and healthy well into the Internet Age.
+All we managed to do was fund bailouts and work BS jobs to avoid the working hard to evolve a new and more efficient way of life.

 But now we can't sweep anything, anywhere.
 This pandemic is something different.